How to Use RECUR

 -uc <int> Update cycle used in progress bar [Default: no progress bar]

--bs <int> Batch size used in subsitution analysis of the Monte Carlo Simulated sequences [Default: no batch processing]
+-bs <int> Batch size for Monte Carlo Simulation analysis to limit ram usage [Default: no batch processing]

 -blfix Fix branch lengths of tree.
 [Default: False]